-Leaving our hire car in the massive car park at the Gwaneumsa trail head (be prepared to pay a small fee), we made use of the facilities before commencing what was to be one of the most epic 8hr treks we’ve ever attempted!
+Leaving our hire car in the massive car park at the Gwaneumsa trail head (be prepared to pay a small fee of around W1000 for parking – but the hike itself is FREE!), we made use of the facilities before commencing what was to be one of the most epic 8hr treks we’ve ever attempted!

 The signage at the start was great, giving us a really good taster for what was to come.
 We were expecting there to be a few more people, but as we were to find out later, most were approaching from the east on the Seongpanak trail.
 All the better for us, meaning less distractions and a quieter environment in which to soak up the atmosphere.
 Those we did pass were so colourful though!!
 I don’t think we’ve ever seen so many different iridescent shades of parachute material 😀